DaDevGuy/BetterCoinFlip/README.md

-# CoinFlip
+# BetterCoinFlip

 A simple and interactive coin flipping plugin for PocketMine-MP 5.x servers.

 ## Description

-CoinFlip is a lightweight plugin that adds a fun coin flip command to your PocketMine-MP server.
+BetterCoinFlip is a lightweight plugin that adds a fun coin flip command to your PocketMine-MP server.
 When a player uses the command, they'll see an animated coin flip with sound effects (if supported) and receive the result (Heads or Tails).

 ## Features